prashanthrajan/github-pages/index.md

 ## Here is the photo I use for almost everything
 ![Prashanth Face](prashanthface.jpeg)

-## Hobbies
+## Interests

-Below are some of my hobbies I will write about
+Below are some of my interests I will write about
 * Tennis
 * Disney
 * Scripting